stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

     not the native asset.
     - One `SET_OPTIONS` operation adjusting escrow account EI's thresholds such that I and R's signers must both sign.
-    - One or more `SET_OPTIONS` operations adding I signers to EI.
+    - One `SET_OPTIONS` operation adding I signers to EI.
     - One `END_SPONSORING_FUTURE_RESERVES` operation that stops I sponsoring future reserves of subsequent operations.
   - Operations sponsored by I for ER:
     - One `BEGIN_SPONSORING_FUTURE_RESERVES` operation that specifies
     participant I as a sponsor of future reserves.
-    - One or more `SET_OPTIONS` operations adding I signers to ER.
+    - One `SET_OPTIONS` operation adding I signers to ER.
     - One `END_SPONSORING_FUTURE_RESERVES` operation that stops I sponsoring future reserves of subsequent operations.
   - Operations sponsored by R for ER: